Efren 'The Magician' Reyes: Career, Greatest Shots & Legacy

 What is the Z-shot that Efren Reyes is famous for?

-The Z-shot is a multi-rail kick where the cue ball travels in a Z-shaped pattern — hitting rails in alternating directions before striking the object ball.
-Efren made the shot famous in high-pressure championship matches; the most-replayed example is from a Filipino TV exhibition in the 1990s.
+The Z-shot is a multi-rail kick where the cue ball travels in a Z-shaped pattern, hitting rails in alternating directions before striking the object ball.
+Efren hit versions of it throughout his career, and clips of his multi-rail kicks and escapes still circulate widely among players.

 Why is Efren Reyes called “The Magician”?